 On February 16, 2019, Culchahworks presented a Workshop version of "Fish And Rum", a new hybrid theatrical work by Founder and Artistic Director Andrew Craig.
 Set in 1923, and based on actual historical events that took place in Newfoundland and Jamaica, Fish And Rum offers a multifaceted look at the people, politics and cultures of the two islands, at a time when they were engaged in the illicit exchange of salted cod for Jamaican rum.
-This Workshop Presentation was part of the development process for the work, which Culchahworks hopes to mount as a full production in February 2020.

 Through a hybrid theatre/music/video presentation, Culchahworks paid tribute to three significant Canadians of African descent for whom 2018 was an anniversary year: